Cuyahoga Valley National Park

 OVERVIEW: About This Audio-Described Brochure

 Welcome to the audio-described version of Cuyahoga Valley National Park's official print brochure.
 Through text and audio descriptions of photos, illustrations, and maps, this version interprets the two-sided color brochure that Cuyahoga Valley visitors receive.
 The brochure explores the history of the park, some of its highlights, and information for planning your visit.
-This audio version lasts about [NUMBER] minutes.
+This audio version lasts about an hour.
 We have divided it into 11 sections, as a way to improve the listening experience.
 Sections 3-5 cover the front of the brochure.
 The front which features a large illustration of the valley, with text overlaid along three sides.
 Sections 6-11 cover the back of the brochure.
 The back consists of an introduction to the four main north-south transportation routes, a driving map of Cuyahoga Valley, an inset map of the National Heritage Area, and trip planning information.

 OVERVIEW: Cuyahoga Valley National Park Summary